defold/doc/docs/en/manuals/physically-based-rendering.md

 ## Shader integration

 The PBR material data is exposed to the shaders based on types and name convention.
-First of all, the base material struct must be a separate uniform block in the shader named 'PbrMaterial':
+The PBR material system provides all parsed material parameters to shaders via a structured uniform block named `PbrMaterial`.
+Each supported glTF extension corresponds to a struct within this block, which can be conditionally compiled using #define flags.

 ```glsl
 uniform PbrMaterial